aws-samples/amazon-sagemaker-reusable-components/README.md

 ### Project seed code
 If your custom SageMaker project implements CI/CD workflow automation or contains any source code-based resources, you can deliver the seed code as a CodeCommit or a third-party Git repository such as GitHub and Bitbucket.
 The project user owns the code and can customize it and the configuration files to suit their requirements.

-This solution delivers the seed code which contains the SageMaker pipeline definition.
+This solution delivers the seed code which contains a SageMaker pipeline definition.
 A CI/CD workflow as a CodePipeline pipeline is also created as a part of the project.
 This CodePipeline pipeline is started each time there is a commit to the source code repository.

 ### Project live cycle
 A project goes via distinct life cycle stages: you create a project, you use it and its resources, and you optionally delete the project when you don't need it anymore.